Alabama holds off top-seeded North Carolina 89-87 to reach Elite Eight for 2nd time ever

 The Tar Heels opened the game on a 19-9 run for their largest lead of a half in which there were eight ties and seven lead changes.

-Mark Sears went on a tear, scoring nine points — hitting a 3-pointer and turning to blow a kiss to the crowd — to help the Tide lead 39-34.
-Sears finished with 18 points.
+Sears went on a tear, scoring nine points — hitting a 3-pointer and turning to blow a kiss to the crowd — to help the Tide lead 39-34.

 North Carolina regained control with a 20-7 spurt to end the half ahead 54-46.
 Ryan and Ingram had two 3-pointers each and Bacot dunked, slithered around Mohamed Wague for a layup and scored off his own steal.